oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/Aufs.md

 - A-U-F-S, or Ay-You-Eff-Ess.
 (Very disliked)
 - Aufs, or Offs (Disliked)
 - Au-F-S, or O-F-S (Preferred)

-The reason why his name is so divergent from his model is because during the development of Aufs, his species as the Fujitsu **AUG54FUAS** (Still a cassette heat pump).
-He was changed into a Fujitsu AUY45AGB3W because there was more documentation with the AUY45AGB3W compared to the Fujitsu AUG54FUAS.
-Aufs then was **RETCONED** into the final form of AU54TFCMF because there's many documentation of it as the S-Series VRF system.
-His name Aufs was derived from the "AU" and the "FUAS" of the Fujitsu AUG54FUAS (Excuse to use the awesome filesystem name of aufs and yes I'm a nerd), and its kept here because it just is too good of a name to waste.

 He's a VRF boi, hailing from the S-Series VRF system of Fujitsu.